Financial Support for Student-Led Projects

 Goal of the Program

-This program aims to foster leadership among medical and pharmacy students by raising awareness and deepening understanding of medication appropriateness and deprescribing.
+This program aims to foster leadership among medical, pharmacy, and nursing students by raising awareness and deepening understanding of medication appropriateness and deprescribing.
 It provides students funding support to plan and lead related activities for their peers.

 Examples of eligible student-led activities include: